rschristopher/rschristopher.github.io/src/commerce/index.md

 And like [saving](../saving/)
  in Bitcoin, commerce starts simple and grows more and more powerful.

-Not only can one be a sovereign of their own savings, they can be a true financial sovereign
- (not by fiat, but simply by opting in to sound money, getting paid in Bitcoin, and buying goods and services in Bitcoin).
+Not only can one be a sovereign of their own savings, they can be a true financial sovereign -- not by fiat, but simply by opting-in to sound money: getting paid in Bitcoin, buying goods and services in Bitcoin, and empowering local businesses through liquidity channels.

 Below is an overview of the levels, guiding one from hobbyist to full financial